-Tu is a 4th year PhD student with a focus in Environmental and Resource Economics.
+Tu is a recent PhD graduate with a focus in Environmental and Resource Economics.
 Tu went to the Baruch College – part of the City College of New York - for her undergraduate degree.
 Tu grew up in Vietnam, moving to the United States when she was 18 years old.
 At Baruch, Tu got a Bachelors of Business Administration with a focus in economics.
 Tu discovered a love for all sorts of writing at college – in fact she was VP of the Baruch Writers Society.
-At OSU, Tu’s research focus is on the non-market valuation and willingness to pay for coastal restoration and for habitat restoration.
-Tu is working with five other graduate students from around the country on a project to estimate the impact of marine protected areas under climate change.
+At OSU, Tu’s research focus was on the non-market valuation and willingness to pay for coastal restoration and for habitat restoration.
+Tu worked with five other graduate students from around the country on a project to estimate the impact of marine protected areas under climate change.
 She developed these interdisciplinary relationships while attending the National Socio-Environmental Synthesis Center (SESYNC) workshop in Annapolis MD.
 In addition to her research, Tu also taught an undergraduate Principles of Economics this past summer.
-After graduation, Tu plans to move to move to Canada and will likely pursue a career in the private sector..
+After graduation, Tu is completing a Postdoctoral Fellowship at Dalhousie University.